Ever wondered about the costs of owning a cat?

 • Before purchasing a cat, be sure to investigate the breeder, just like you’d with anything that you really care about.
 Go to the International Cat Association online for a list of reputable breeders, and to read reviews.

-• When you visit a breeder, be sure that you ask a lot of questions in terms of the kitten’s grooming needs, special diet, temperament, and health concerns.
-You also want to meet the parents of the kitten, and see what their temperaments are like.
+• When you visit a breeder, be sure to ask many questions about the kitten’s grooming needs, special diet, temperament, and health concerns.
+You also want to meet the parents of the kitten and see what their temperaments are like.

 Why a Registered Breeder?